-We invite policy makers, analysts, researchers, academics, and students to join us.
+We invite decision makers, practitioners, analysts, researchers, academics, and students to join us.

 - Research.
 Improve understanding and advance the capabilities of theory, methods, and tools for decision making under deep uncertainty.